 - Travel management instruction

 Links to all member policies and procedures are stored in the professional standards library.

 To help you deliver optimal presentations in school settings, we’ve developed a toolkit of resources to save you time and ensure your message is age appropriate.
 There are dedicated resources for both primary and high school age students as well as resources for teachers.
 You can find the primary school and high school toolkits in our publications library.

 These materials will also help you with your volunteer efforts:

-- Working with Teachers on STEM projects – an Engineer’s Guide (PDF 3.4MB)
+- Working with teachers on STEM projects – an engineer’s guide

 For other ideas and resources visit the study engineering page.

-If you volunteer as an Engineers Australia office bearer as part of a branch, committee or college board, you’ll need to attend an induction session or watch the online version.
+If you volunteer on an Engineers Australia branch, committee or college board, you’ll need to attend an induction session or watch the online version.
 You can also download the slides from the induction session held in March 2022.

 Contact us to learn more about volunteering and how you can channel your passion for engineering by shaping the future of the profession.